kosli-dev/cli/docs.kosli.com/content/tutorials/get_familiar_with_Kosli.md

 nginx        1.21      8f05d7383593   5 months ago   134MB
 ```

-Now you can report the artifact to Kosli using the `kosli attest artifact` command.
+Now report the artifact to Kosli using the `kosli attest artifact` command.

-This tutorial uses a dummy value for the `--build-url` flag, in a real installation
-this would be a defaulted link to a build service (e.g. Github Actions).
+Note:
-Note that the value of the `--name` flag is `nginx` which is the (only) artifact
+- The `--name` flag has the value `nginx` which is the (only) artifact
-name defined in the `kosli.yml` file.
+name defined in the file `kosli.yml`.
+- The `--build-url` and `--commit-url` flags have dummy values;
+in a real installation these would get default values (e.g. from Github Actions).

 ```shell {.command}
 GIT_COMMIT=$(git rev-parse HEAD)